Master of Clinical Psychology - 742AA

 - two referee reports submitted through the Australian Psychology Postgraduate Program Reference Request System (https://www.psychologyreference.org/)

-Shortlisted applicants (domestic and international) will be required to attend an on-campus face-to-face interview in which their suitability for clinical practice will assessed.
-Applicants are expected to attend the interview date and time offered to them, no alternative arrangements or exceptions will be made.
+Shortlisted applicants (domestic and international) will be required to attend an interview in which their suitability for clinical practice will be assessed.
+In person interviews are preferred, but in the event that this is not possible, video link can be used.
+Applicants are expected to attend the interview, whether in person or video link, at the date and time offered to them, no alternative arrangements or exceptions will be made.

 Above requirements are the minimum standard and not negotiable.
 Entry is competitive and places limited.
 Shortlisting for interview is determined against the applicant's academically ranked place in the applicant list, and the referee reports.
 The thresholds for interview considerations vary each year in response to characteristics of the applicant pool.
 It is emphasised that meeting the minimum entrance requirements does not of itself guarantee an interview.
 Please note that it is the applicant's responsibility to ensure that UAC and UC have the correct and most current information against which applications are assessed.